 A little context might help: Dallas bars and restaurants made over $81 million in alcohol sales in May, which is good news if you enjoy thriving nightlife, and even better news if your income comes from that world.
 In turn, several local establishments in Dallas are doing so well that they’ve recently decided to grow their businesses by heading westward.

 We’ve already mentioned Twilite’s upcoming addition of a second location out in Fort Worth’s Near Southside .
-And, if you’re a regular reader of The Spread, you already know about Truck Yard’s impending opening up of a spot in The River District, too.
+And, if you’re a regular reader of local news, you already know about Truck Yard’s impending opening up of a spot in The River District, too.
 But these spots are not alone in this regard, not by a longshot.
 Revered brunchery Breadwinners is about to open its first Fort Worth location, too.
 And the same goes for Greenville Avenue’s hipster coffee haven Mudsmith and the nearby paleo enclave HG Sply Co.
 Meanwhile, rumors are swirling about town that more and more businesses will be joining these pioneers soon.

 So what does it mean to see some of Dallas’ own hot spots encroach on Fort Worth?
 Does it give us civic bragging rights?
 Is this the sort of thing that our mayor likes to rub in the face of Fort Worth’s mayor?

 Well, if the people responsible for revitalizing Fort Worth neighborhoods are miffed that they’re being swarmed with Dallas joints, they’re certainly not acting like it.